 The National Council for Education and Human Development

-Created in February 2000, the National Council for Education and Human Development supports the Dean, faculty, students, staff, and mission of GW's Graduate School of Education and Human Development (GSEHD) by fostering positive relationships with GSEHD alumni, engaging with and advising on programs/policies, and assisting with fundraising efforts.
+The National Council for Education and Human Development (NCEHD) was created in February 2000.
+It supports GSEHD’s mission and community by fostering positive relationships with alumni, advising on programs/policies, and assisting with fundraising efforts.
 Council members choose their area(s) of interest and participate on sub-committees chaired by a council member.

 Meet the Council